Report: Free agent edge rusher Aldon Smith visiting Seahawks on Wednesday

 Smith was once one of Seattle’s biggest headaches on the field, recording 42 sacks for the 49ers from 2011-13 when the two teams were battling it out for supremacy of the NFC West (he was a first-team All-Pro in 2012 when he had a career-high 19.5 sacks as the 49ers advanced to the Super Bowl).

 But then Smith’s career began to be derailed by off-field issues and he did not play from 2016-19.
-He was reinstated from what was referred to at the time as an indefinite suspension for substance abuse=related issues last year and spent the 2020 season with the Dallas Cowboys.
+He was reinstated from what was referred to at the time as an indefinite suspension for substance abuse-related issues last year and spent the 2020 season with the Dallas Cowboys.

 Smith, a 2011 first-round pick out of Missouri who is now 31, turned in just five sacks for the Cowboys in playing and starting all 16 games — in fact, he played 61% of the snaps or more in every contest.